phogroup/pho_group_website/content/authors/thomas/_index.md

 ---

 Thomas Scott is a PhD student at the department of Aerospace Engineering and Engineering Mechanics at the Cockrell School of Engineering.
-# Better intro! school can go in middle...